AlexsLemonade/scpca-downstream-analyses/README.md

 The core downstream single-cell analysis pipeline, which includes filtering, normalization, dimensionality reduction, and clustering is implemented using a Snakemake workflow.
 Therefore, you will also need to install Snakemake before running the pipeline.
-Note that the **minimum** version of Snakemake you will need to have installed to be compatible with conda is version **5.23.0**.
+Note that the **minimum** version of Snakemake you will need to have installed is version **7.20.0**.

-You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/v7.3.8/getting_started/installation.html#installation-via-conda-mamba).
+You can install Snakemake by following the [instructions provided in Snakemake's docs](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda-mamba).

 Snakemake recommends installing it using the conda package manager.
 Here are the instructions to [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).